Product Development Process

 Prototyping & Manufacturing: This step of the product development process is where things get real!
 Industrial designers create prototypes and mock-ups of product components, allowing our team, you, and target market consumers the opportunity to hold, touch, and interact with your concept design.

 Packaging and Graphics: During the design development process, our team of industrial and graphic designers will also make sure the packaging of your idea is the right size and material.
 They will ensure the invention that was once just a figment of your imagination becomes a real, tangible product.

 These are the basic steps of the product development process in a nutshell.
 Depending on your idea, its size, materials, and overall concept, you may not require every step, but this is the general path you will follow.
-If you need help with the product development process, our firm Spark Innovations can assist you at every step.
+If you need help our firm Spark Innovations can assist you at every step.
 In some cases you may be ahead of the game and already have a patent filed or your concept narrowed down.
 No matter where you are in the process, we can help!